Can You Get Insurance with a Suspended License?

 Get affordable insurance

-Get a FR-44 or SR-22
+Get an FR-44 or SR-22

 To demonstrate that you have the bare minimum of liability insurance, your state may require your insurer to submit a certificate of financial responsibility.
+During the period that your license is suspended, you will be responsible for covering any repairs or replacements of the vehicle.

 Final Thought